autogoal/autogoal/docs/index.md

 AutoGOAL is a Python library for automatically finding the best way to solve a given task.
-It has been designed mainly for _Automated Machine Learning_ (aka [AutoML](https://www.automl.org)) but it can be used in any scenario where you have several possible ways (i.e., programs) to solve a given task.
+It has been designed mainly for _Automated Machine Learning_ (aka [AutoML](https://www.automl.org)) but it can be used in any scenario where you have several possible ways to solve a given task.

+Technically speaking, AutoGOAL is a framework for program synthesis, i.e., finding the best program to solve a given problem, provided that the user can describe the space of all possible programs.
+AutoGOAL provides a set of low-level components to define different spaces and efficiently search in them.
+In the specific context of machine learning, AutoGOAL also provides high-level components that can be used as a black-box in almost any type of problem and dataset format.

 ## Quickstart

-AutoGOAL is first and foremost a framework for Automatic Machine Learning.
+AutoGOAL is first and foremost a framework for Automated Machine Learning.
 As such, it comes pre-packaged with hundreds of low-level machine learning algorithms that can be automatically assembled into pipelines for different problems.